michaelLobman/goruck_scraper/README.md

 More information coming soon...

 #### TODOS

-title and date are on same line, need to not skip those

-1. no longer getting reps fro sb rows...

-  1. Convert multiple
-  2. Handle rx, male, female, buy in, notes
+  1. buy in, cash out, notes, scoring, amrap, etc

-  1. format to csv
+  2. format to csv
-  2. clean up code to be less nested and more pythonic
+  3. clean up code to be less nested and more pythonic
-  3. Include archive in filter?
-  4. Different file formats?
-  5. Filtering / favoriting?
-  6. Paginate files?